What is domestic violence?

 What will be considered to be domestic violence?

-- Physical abuse – if the complainant is being injured by the respondent, for example, being punched, kicked or pushed.
+- Physical abuse – if the complainant is being physically injured by the respondent, for example, being punched, kicked or pushed.

-- Emotional and psychological abuse – if the respondent verbally insults or humiliates the complainant, for example, calling him/her names.
+- Emotional and psychological abuse – if the respondent verbally insults or humiliates the complainant, for example, calling him/her offensive names.

 - Economic abuse – if the complainant suffers financial damages caused by the respondent, for example, where the respondent sells household property or uses a joint bank account for personal use without the consent of the complainant.